-4.2.
-An Overall Analysis of the Relevant Regional Instruments
+4.2 An Overall Analysis of the Relevant Regional Instruments

-Recommendation CM/Rec(2009)13 follows a previous recommendation on this matter,300 and is crucial for assessing the protection afforded to otherwise stateless children under the relevant regional instruments.
-It recognizes the need for additional measures at both national and international levels to ensure the protection of children and 'avoid and reduce' cases of statelessness.301 This recommendation sets principles that, if properly applied, would help mitigate the flaws of the ECN, to the extent that these principles provide a comprehensive instruction on provisions to adopt in order to avoid statelessness.
-However, some authors are of the opinion that 'even if all the rules of the recommendation would be implemented, statelessness among children would still not be eliminated completely.302 Although this may be true, and even if this recommendation clearly gives preference to the jus sanguinis principle of acquisition of nationality,303 there is a particularly interesting point in this recommendation that should be highlighted.
-In relation to the principle concerning the reduction of statelessness of children, point 4 urges MS to 'provide that children who, at birth, have the right to acquire the nationality of another state, but who could not be reasonably expected to acquire that nationality are not excluded from the points 1 [unrestricted jus sanguinis] and point 2 [grant nationality to otherwise stateless children with the only condition of the lawful and habitual residence of a parent] above304
+Recommendation CM/Rec(2009)13 follows previous recommendation on this matter301 and is crucial for assessing the protection afforded to otherwise stateless children under the relevant regional instruments.
+It recognises the need for additional measures at both national and international levels to ensure the protection of children and to 'avoid and reduce' cases of statelessness.
+302 This recommendation sets principles that, if properly applied, would help mitigate the flaws of the ECN, to the extent that these principles provide a comprehensive instruction on the provisions to adopt in order to avoid statelessness.
+However, some authors are of the opinion that 'even if all the rules of the recommendation would be implemented, statelessness among children would still not be eliminated completely'.
+303 Although this may be true, and even if this recommendation clearly gives preference to the jus sanguinis principle for acquiring nationality.304 there is a particularly interesting point in this recommendation that should be highlighted.
+In relation to the principle concerning the reduction of statelessness of children, point 4 urges MS to 'provide that children who, at birth, have the right to acquire the nationality of another state, but who could not be reasonably expected to acquire that nationality are not excluded from the point 1 (unrestricted jus sanguinis) and point 2 (grant nationality to otherwise stateless children with the only condition of the lawful and habitual residence of a parent) above'.305

-Although lawful and habitual residence continues to be a requisite for acquisition of nationality, this recommendation, if applied, seems to provide protection for the children that may theoretically acquire automatically the citizenship through the father, but there is serious
+Although lawful and habitual residence continues to be a requisite for the acquisition of nationality, this recommendation, if applied, seems to provide protection for the children that may theoretically acquire automatically citizenship through the father, but there is the serious risk of the 'child's nationality being reduced to a mere legal fiction'.306 Additionally, this recommendation also encourages states to treat de facto stateless children as de jure stateless children in respect

-300 CoE Committee of Ministers, Recommendation No. R(99) 18.
+301 CoE Committee of Ministers, Recommendation No R(99) 18

-301 CM/Rec(2009)13 (n 77) 8.
+302 CM/Rec(2009)13 (n 78) 8.

-302 IPOL 2015 (n 116) 23.

-303 Cf mitigated approach CRC and 1961 Convention.
+303 IPOL 2015 (n 117) 23. of mitigated approach CRC and 1961 Convention.